parsonsmatt/parsonsmatt.github.io/_posts/2015-11-19-intuition_on_monad_as_context.markdown

 This new function first applies the state to the old state function, and gets the new state and result out.
 It applies the function `f` to the result of the stateful computation.

+Like `Reader`, the `f` function is completely unaware of the state.

 ## Applicative

-The map function that functors get is pretty limited.
+The fmap function that functors get is pretty limited.
 It doesn't get to know anything about the context, so all it can do is transform each element.
 The Applicative class introduce the `<*>` operator, pronounced "apply".
 The `<*>` allows us to start taking advantage of the information present in the context.